electricimp/imp-central-impt/README.md

 The tool's commands are designed to be "friendly" for processing by scripts.

 Interaction with a user is minimal.
 Only few commands, for example [delete entities](#entity-deletion) commands, ask a confirmation from user.
-But all these commands have `--confirmed` option.
+But all these commands have `--confirmed` option (`-q` option alias).
 If it is specified, the command is executed without asking additional confirmation from user.
 Scripts can use this option.

 Output of a command execution contains one of the two predefined phrases - `IMPT COMMAND SUCCEEDS` or `IMPT COMMAND FAILS`.
 Scripts can parse a command's output to find these standard phrases to quickly realize does the command succeed or fail.
 If any command fails, `IMPT COMMAND FAILS` phrase is always on the last line of the command's output.
 If a command succeeds, `IMPT COMMAND SUCCEEDS` phrase is also on the last line of the output for the most of the commands.
 Logging-related commands may have additional `IMPT COMMAND SUCCEEDS` phrases in their output.
 If the [help option](#help) is specified for a command, it's output does not contain neither predefined phrase.